-It’s that time of year again - the days are getting shorter, the weather is getting cooler, and all the kids are coughing and sniffling - flu season is here!
+It’s that time of year again - the days are getting shorter, the weather is getting more relaxed, and all the kids are coughing and sniffling - flu season is here!

-While flu infections have been down in the last few years thanks to COVID, health authorities are expecting a big surge in flu infections this year.
-As such, it’s a good time to consider having your flu vaccine if you haven’t had one already.
+While flu infections have decreased in the last few years thanks to COVID, health authorities expect a significant surge this year.
+As such, it’s an excellent time to consider having your flu vaccine if you haven’t had one already.
 Additionally, you should also consider having your children receive their paediatric flu vaccine as well.

-The flu vaccine is an annual shot that helps protect against some of the most common strains of influenza virus.
+The flu vaccine is an annual shot that helps protect against some of the most common influenza virus strains.
 It is made up of an inactivated virus and works by stimulating the body’s immune system to create antibodies that can help protect against flu infection.
-It is a very safe and effective way to help prevent the flu and its complications.
+It is a safe and effective way to help prevent the flu and its complications.

 Yes!
 Everyone should have a flu shot every year.
-The circulating influenza viruses change from year to year, so the flu vaccines are updated for each flu season.
+The circulating influenza viruses change yearly, so the flu vaccines are updated for each flu season.

-Protection from your flu vaccine also wanes over time so it is important to have your flu shot each year to maintain the best level of protection against flu infections.
+Protection from your flu vaccine also wanes over time so it is important to have your flu shot yearly to maintain the best protection against flu infections.

 The flu vaccine is an easy and safe way to protect your kids from illness.
 Children should be vaccinated against the flu for the same reason adults should—it helps protect them from becoming sick and suffering complications from flu infection.
 Children under 5 years old are especially at risk and more likely to have serious flu-related complications.

-This winter season the flu, Covid, and RSV are all circulating together in the community.
-Having the flu vaccine lower your chances of catching a combination of the flu, Covid, and RSV infections at the same time.
+This winter season, the flu and RSV are all circulating together in the community.
+Having the flu vaccine lowers your chances of catching a combination of the flu and RSV infections simultaneously.

-The Centers for Disease Control and Prevention (CDC) recommends that all children 6 months and older get a flu vaccine every year.
+The Centers for Disease Control and Prevention (CDC) recommends that all children 6 months and older get a flu vaccine yearly.

 Babies less than 6 months old have a higher risk of developing complications from the flu but they are unfortunately too young to have a flu shot.
-The best way to protect them from flu infection is by getting vaccinated yourself and ensuring your family and friends are vaccinated as well.
+The best way to protect them from flu infection is by vaccinating yourself and ensuring your family and friends are vaccinated.

 It typically takes 2 weeks after a flu vaccination for your child to build immunity against the flu.
 After they receive the vaccine, they should be protected against the most common strains of influenza virus.

-If your child is less than 9 years old, and has not had the flu shot before, they will need two doses.
+If your child is under 9 years old, and has not had the flu shot before, they will need two doses.
 The second dose should be given at least 4 weeks after the first dose.
 This is due to their developing immune systems.
 The first dose “primes” the immune system and the second dose raises antibody levels to help improve protection against infection with the flu.
-Without the second dose, your child may not be adequately protected against the flu.
+Your child may not be protected against the flu without the second dose.

 For children ages 9 years and older, only 1 dose of the flu vaccine is required.

-The nasal spray flu vaccine is a good alternative for children who are afraid of having vaccines.
+The nasal spray flu vaccine is a good alternative for children afraid of vaccines.
 It is quick, painless, and easy to administer.
 If your child is 2 years or older, ask your pediatrician about the nasal flu vaccine.
-The most common side effects are runny nose and nasal congestion, but these are usually quite mild.
+The most common side effects are runny nose and nasal congestion, usually relatively mild.

-If your child has certain health conditions, your doctor will not be able to recommend the nasal spray for your child.
+If your child has certain health conditions, your doctor cannot recommend the nasal spray for your child.
 Consult your pediatrician to determine which type of flu vaccine is best for your child.

-What are some of the side effects of the flu shot for babies and toddlers?
+Q: What are some side effects of the flu shot for babies and toddlers?

-It is important to remember that these side effects are mild and temporary, and they are far outweighed by the protection the vaccine provides against the more serious risks of the flu.
+It is important to remember that these side effects are mild and temporary and far outweighed by the vaccine's protection against the more serious risks of the flu.

 The flu is a more serious illness than the common cold.
 Children, especially those under 5 years old, are more likely to need medical care.
 Flu-related complications can include dehydration, pneumonia, ear and sinus infections, and exacerbation of chronic health problems like asthma.
 Rare complications may include encephalitis and death.

-If your child simply has a mild cough or runny nose, they can usually go ahead and have the flu vaccine after a checkup with your pediatrician.
+If your child has a mild cough or runny nose, they can usually have the flu vaccine after a checkup with your pediatrician.

-It is not recommended to give a flu shot to a child who has a fever.
+Giving a flu shot to a child with a fever is not recommended.
 The flu shot should be given when the child is healthy.
 If your child has a fever, wait until the fever is gone before getting a flu shot.

-What can I do to prepare my child for the flu vaccination?
+Q: How can I prepare my child for the flu vaccination?